ASGouthami/github-report1/README.md

 ### circuit diagram:
 ![Image](https://github.com/user-attachments/assets/126e8794-4bd5-4100-838e-90e58d624d87)

-### Component details:
+### Procedure:
 For LTspice simulation, TSMC018 library file was included which is crucial for acccurate MOSFET simulation in TSMC 0.18um( 180nm)CMOS technology.
 Stored this library file in the LTspice folder or the same directory as our simulation file.
+Carried out DC, AC and Transcient analysis of the CS amplifier circuit.

+### Component details:
  Drain resistor converts the drain current to output voltage, limits the current through the transistor and affects the small-signal gain.

 Here NMOS transistor must operate in saturation region, for amplification.